 No, some states prohibit or severely curtail the restrictions in physician non-competition clauses.
 Those states where a physician non-compete is currently banned or limited include:

 Breaking an Employment Contract with a Health Care Practice

-In one such case, a provider who was restricted from practicing his specialty after leaving the hospital where he worked had their non-competition clause considered unreasonable.
-The judge ruled that this would be harsh if it were enforced because there are only few other hospitals in the area with subspecialties like this one’s and they needed to protect themselves by preventing transfers of knowledge between providers.
+In one such case, a practitioner had their non-competition clause deemed unreasonable after he was restricted from practicing his specialty after leaving the hospital where he worked.
+The judge ruled that this would be too harsh because there were only a few other hospitals in the area with subspecialties like this one.
+The employer, in this instance, felt that they needed to protect themselves by preventing knowledge transfers between providers.

 When a Physician Employer Can Enforce an Employment Contract

 Many ask, are non-compete agreements enforceable from a business?
 The contract is enforceable as long as a non-compete is written well and serves the employer’s interests but is not broader than necessary.